1998–99 Los Angeles Lakers season

-The 1998–99 NBA season was the Lakers' 51st season in the National Basketball Association, and 39th in the city of Los Angeles.
-On March 23, 1998, the owners of all 29 NBA teams voted 27–2 to reopen the league's collective bargaining agreement, seeking changes to the league's salary cap system, and a ceiling on individual player salaries.
-The National Basketball Players Association (NBPA) opposed to the owners' plan, and wanted raises for players who earned the league's minimum salary.
-After both sides failed to reach an agreement, the owners called for a lockout, which began on July 1, 1998, putting a hold on all team trades, free agent signings and training camp workouts, and cancelling many NBA regular season and preseason games.
-Due to the lockout, the NBA All-Star Game, which was scheduled to be played in Philadelphia on February 14, 1999, was also cancelled.
-However, on January 6, 1999, NBA commissioner David Stern, and NBPA director Billy Hunter finally reached an agreement to end the lockout.
-The deal was approved by both the players and owners, and was signed on January 20, ending the lockout after 204 days.
-The regular season began on February 5, and was cut short to just 50 games instead of the regular 82-game schedule.
+The 1998–99 Los Angeles Lakers season was the 51st season for the Los Angeles Lakers in the National Basketball Association, and their 39th season in Los Angeles, California.
+Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

 This season was also the Lakers' final season playing at the Great Western Forum.
 During the off-season, the team signed free agent Derek Harper, and re-acquired former Lakers center Travis Knight after one season with the Boston Celtics.

-The Lakers played around .500 with a 6–6 start as head coach Del Harris was fired.
+The Lakers played around .500 basketball with a 6–6 start to the regular season, as head coach Del Harris was fired.
 After one game under interim Bill Bertka, the team hired former Laker Kurt Rambis as their new coach.
-The Lakers had signed free agent and rebounding specialist Dennis Rodman, who was well known for winning championships with the Detroit Pistons and the Chicago Bulls.
-However, after 23 games, Rodman was released by the team, averaging 11.2 rebounds per game.
+The Lakers had signed free agent and rebounding specialist Dennis Rodman, who was well known for winning championships with the Detroit Pistons and the Chicago Bulls; however, after 23 games, Rodman was released by the team, averaging 11.2 rebounds per game.